voxmedia/data-projects/verge-internet-adoption-study/readme.md

 ## Contact

-Email frank.bi@theverge.com for any questions related to the story or the dataset.
+Email frank.bi@theverge.com for any questions related to the story or use of this dataset.